10 years of treksandtors

 Tintagel to Dannonchapel

 Back to the northern coast this week and a good forecast which looks very promising indeed.
 I was a bit worried driving over Bodmin Moor area, driving through low and some very dark clouds.
-As I descended towards Bossiney to cloud cleared but not enough for the sun.
+As I descended towards Bossiney the cloud cleared but not enough for the sun.
 I needn’t have worried, before long the…

 Paignton